pabloherresp/PZ-Server-Save-Manager/README.md

 This option will only appear if a url has been set in the variables section.
 This option will open the url in your browser.

 ## 2. Project Zomboid Server files and folders to talk about.
-(Feel free to comment on any missing file you might be
+(Feel free to comment on any missing file you might find)

+# Work in progress.